pubnub/pubnub-mcp-server/resources/sdk_docs/swift_configuration.md

 ##### Required User ID

-Always set the userId to uniquely identify the user or device.
+Always set userId to uniquely identify the user or device.
 Persist it for the lifetime of the user/device.
-Required to connect.
+Without userId, you cannot connect.

 ##### Reference code